Your browser does not support JavaScript! Border Collie Rescue Centres

 This page is part of our appeal to raise funds to set up a centre for the assessment and rehabilitation of Border Collies along the lines of the one we used to run on a rented smallholding near York.

-To make this happen we will need to raise in excess of six hundred thousand pounds to enable the purchase and adaptation of a suitable property.
+To make this happen we will need to raise in excess of Five hundred thousand pounds to enable the adaptation of a property we have recently purchased near Dumfries, Scotland.

 All funds donated towards the centre appeal will be kept in a restricted fund in a deposit account held by the charity.